Generalized Bloch's Theorem for Cavity Exciton Polaron-Polaritons

+(See Supplemental Material (SM) Sect.~I for details).
+In the absence of the final term, the CoM motion is free while the relative coordinate reduces to a 2D hydrogenic problem.
+The lattice couples these sectors, but only by reciprocal lattice vectors, so the exciton still admits a conventional Bloch decomposition in the CoM coordinate.

-In Fig.~\ref{fig:exciton_disp} we plot the bandstructure of this exciton model for a cosine confining periodic potential.
+Fig.~\ref{fig:exciton_disp} plots the exciton bandstructure for a cosine confining periodic potential.
 Each band is color-coded based on the average Hydrogenic principal quantum number, $\langle n \rangle$, of the state.
-Intuitively, we can interpret this bandstructure as that of a particle in a cosine potential (the CoM quasiparticle), where each band is duplicated and shifted by the energy of each Hydrogenic state (from the relative quasiparticle).
-Bands corresponding to different Hydrogenic states couple through $\cos ( \frac{{\boldsymbol{\kappa}} \cdot \hat{\bf x}}{2} )$, causing splitting when allowed by even symmetry of this operator.
-As such, we can parse the $\langle n \rangle$ for each band as a linear combination of either odd $n$ or even $n$ Hydrogenic states.
-For example, the first excited state and the $\Gamma$-point is mostly of the $n=1$ character with some hybridization with the $n=3$ and higher order odd modes, and the second excited state at the $\Gamma$-point is a linear combination of mostly $n=0$ and $n=2$ states.
+Intuitively, we can interpret this bandstructure as a ladder of free particle (CoM quasiparticle) bands, where each band is duplicated and shifted by the energy of each Hydrogenic state (from the relative quasiparticle).
+The cosine potential then couples these free particle bands according to the symmetries of their corresponding Hydrogenic states, as seen in the coupling term, $-\sum_{\boldsymbol{\kappa}} 2i w_{\boldsymbol{\kappa}} e^{i {\boldsymbol{\kappa}} \cdot \hat{\bf X}} \sin \Big( \frac{{\boldsymbol{\kappa}} \cdot \hat{\bf x}}{2} \Big)$.
+Due to parity-swapping term (sine is an odd function), only opposite parity bands couple to each other, leading to the cusp at the band-edge for the lowest band.
+Note that this bandstructure cannot be easily modeled as a many-band nearest-neighbor tight-binding model as there is no coupling between the first two bands at the band-edge, yet there are many complicated interactions between the higher energy bands at the $\Gamma$-point.